 - Despite the above, we are not able to identify you as a specific natural person using cookies.

 When you use our website, we collect statistical data about your activity, which we then use to further improve our services.

 The service that allows us to analyze our website was created by Google Inc. The information generated during the use of our website is transmitted to Google's servers where it is then stored.
 Google uses this information to analyze user behavior on our website and then sends us the analysis.

 These services are marketing tools that allow us to offer our services to new or existing customers.
 They are provided by companies Seznam and Google, respectively.
 These services require cookies to function correctly.

 It is your natural right to receive information about what personal data of yours we process.
-You also have the right to rectification or blocking of incorrect or outdated data, right to restrict processing and the right to object against processing.
+You also have the right to rectification or blocking of incorrect or outdated data, the right to restrict processing, and the right to object against processing.
 In specific cases, you also have the right to erasure.
 We are also obligated to transfer your personal data on your request to a data controller/processor of your choice.

 If you believe we are not handling your data adequately and in accordance with legal standards, you have the option to submit a complaint to the supervisory body, namely the Office for Personal Data Protection.

-If you have any questions regarding personal data processing, please contact the data controller at e-mail address firstname.lastname@example.org.
+If you have any questions regarding personal data processing, please contact the data controller at the e-mail address firstname.lastname@example.org.